 When you hit this problem, you will get error like the following:

 '''

-sqlalchemy.exc.OperationalError: (OperationalError) too many SQL variables u'DELETE FROM scheduler_changes WHERE scheduler_changes.changeid IN (?, ?, ?, ...... →tons of ?? and IDs ....
-9363, 9362, 9361)
+sqlalchemy.exc.OperationalError: (OperationalError) too many SQL variables u'DELETE FROM scheduler_changes WHERE scheduler_changes.changeid IN (?, ?, ?, ..., ?)

 '''

 You can use the method doBatch in order to write batching code in a consistent manner.